Shizuoka Asahi Television: History

 At 6:28am on July 1, 1978, Shizuoka Prefectural Broadcasting went on air, not using its corporate name, instead being branded on-air as Shizuoka Prefectural Television (静岡けんみんテレビ, SKT).
 On launch month, the station had record revenue of 120 billion yen, a record for a newly-launched television station at the time.
 Due to the complicated bidding process, the station was a charter affiliate of NNN/NNS and ANN during its first year on air, while covering 96% of the prefecture with its transmitter network.
-According to a Video Research ratings report commissioned for SKT, the station in February 1979 during prime time (7-10pm) was of 14,9%, in second place among the commercial stations, behing SUT and ahead of SBS.
-During the overall evening period (7-11pm), it ended up in third place, at 14,9%, while its overall full-day total was 7,1%, also in third place.
-In April, the ratings rose to 16,7% during prime time, 16,6% during evenings and 7,8% all-day, ending up in second place overall.
+According to a Video Research ratings report commissioned for SKT, the station in February 1979 during prime time (7-10pm) was of 14.9%, in second place among the commercial stations, behing SUT and ahead of SBS.
+During the overall evening period (7-11pm), it ended up in third place, at 14.9%, while its overall full-day total was 7.1%, also in third place.
+In April, the ratings rose to 16.7% during prime time, 16.6% during evenings and 7.8% all-day, ending up in second place overall.

 On July 1, 1979, Shizuoka Daiichi Television signed on, becoming the NNN/NNS affiliate, with NTV and Yomiuri withdrawing their shares because of the new station.
 This caused SKT to become a full-time ANN affiliate, the ninth overall.
 In October 1979, a new Video Research study showed that SKT had become the third most-watched station in all three rating metrics, ahead of SDT.
 That year, it broke its first profit.
-In 1982, the station assisted TV Asahi in producing Western Police, filming the series in the prefecture.
+In 1982, the station assisted TV Asahi in producing Seibu Keisatsu, filming the series in the prefecture.
 That year, the company issued 8% stock dividends, the first since its launch.
 A satellite news gathering unit was installed in 1989.
-In 1990, it started broadcasting in stereo, while in 1991, it started broadcasting programs in high definition (Clearvision).
+In 1990, it started broadcasting in stereo, while in 1991, it started broadcasting programs in enhanced definition (Clearvision).